 Forest practices effectiveness monitoring

-We evaluate whether forest practices rules protect fish, wildlife, and water quality through effectiveness monitoring on lands managed specifically for timber production (i.e., industrial timberlands).
+We evaluate whether forest practices rules protect fish, wildlife, and water quality.
+We conduct effectiveness monitoring studies on industrial timberlands, those managed specifically for timber production.

 Adaptive management framework